 - The heat from the hot griddle cooked the salmon from the underside while the broiler did its work on top with a nice char and giving the salmon a crisp, rich caramelization.

 We like our salmon on the medium-rare side which will look a bit translucent in the center so if you prefer a more well-done salmon just leave under the broiler another minute or two.

 The skillet was removed from the broiler and the salmon was immediately transferred to a plate to rest for 2-3 minutes before plating.
-We served this ginger-miso glazed salmon with steamed bok choy and the hot balsamic rice.

 - 3 Tablespoons white miso